List of Big Nate characters and premises: Chad Applewhite

-Chad is one of Nate's good friends.
+Chad Applewhite is one of Nate's good friends.
 He is a chubby kid with red hair and freckles.
 He is obsessed with eating and food.
+Chad is the roadie for Enslave The Mollusk.
 Running gags include Chad suddenly appearing when someone mentions food, and the characters commenting on Chad's ability to attract girls due to his cuteness (the characters call it "the power of Chad").
 He is an Aries.
+In Big Nate: On a Roll, his first name is referred to as Michael.

 In the TV series, he is voiced by Charlie Schlatter.

 Dee Dee Holloway

 Dee Dee Dorcas Holloway is a friend of Nate who is president of the drama club and is considered by Nate and his friends to be a drama queen.
-Her first appearance was in the book from the novel series, Big Nate: Strikes Again.
-She appeared in one of his drawings As the series went on, she gradually became a part of Nate's friend group.
+Her first appearance was in the second book from the novel series, Big Nate: Strikes Again.
+She appeared in one of his drawings.
+As the series went on, she gradually became a part of Nate's friend group.
 After the novel series ended, she became a major character in the comics.

-In the TV series, she is voiced by Bryce Charles.
+In the TV series, she is voiced by Bryce Charles and is in a relationship with a girl named Amy.

+Amy

+Amy is a character specifically created for the TV series.
+She is one of Nate's friends in his friend group and Dee Dee’s girlfriend.
+She is from New York and uses an electric wheelchair.
+Her first appearance was in the episode "Sixtween Candles".
+She is voiced by Ali Stroker who uses a wheelchair as well.